AayuGupt/PClub_Secy_Task_Aayush_Gupta_210020/Editorial.md

   As we start with initial location of Knight for applying BFS.
 Put initial value in the Queue as $x = 0$ and { $i$ , $j$ } as intial location of prince.

   We take the first element of the queue.
 We store it in 'it' variable and remove it from the queue.
 Let the location is { $i$ , $j$ } as per this 'it' variable.
-  Then we apply DFS approach on this point.
+  Then we apply BFS approach on this point.
 We make sure that the knight doesn't get out of the grid using $validate$ function created along with $solve$ function.
   There is one more condition to check whether the cell is empty to make the new move.
 We edit the $visited$ vector by setting the new { $i$ , $j$ } set as $1$ so that no position is crossed more than once.

   Important: By taking the front element of queue its easy to say that it has the least value of $x$ or the number of moves to reach a point { $i$ , $j$ }.